Registering as self-employed in Germany: Freelancer or tradesperson (Freiberufler vs Gewerbetreibender)?

 Not so spoilt for choice

-Deciding whether to register your self-employment as a freelancer or a tradesperson doesn’t leave a lot of room for personal choice.
+Deciding whether to register your self-employment as a freelancer or a Gewerbetreibender doesn’t leave a lot of room for personal choice.
 Because, although at first glance the freelancer status may seem to entice you with some advantages like tax benefits, in the end you can’t really choose whether to work as a freelancer or not.
 This is bound to your activity and the decision is ultimately up to the tax office.

 However, sometimes it is not so clear whether what someone is doing is a freelance or a commercial activity – this is especially true today when new professional fields are constantly being developed.
-In addition, there are some self-employed persons who are classified neither as freelancers nor as tradespeople.
+In addition, there are some self-employed persons who are classified neither as freelancers nor as Gewerbe.
 These are defined as “other independent activities” (sonstige selbstständige Tätigkeiten in German).